topdreg/aaron-tech-etc/README.md

 ## Known Issues/Future Plans
 In the future, I would like to implement the web page onto a persistent web address, instead of having the user git clone the project.
 Image storage, instead of referencing a URL, would be nice also.
 And of course, I'm constantly figuring out how to make the item catalog look prettier.

-## Attributions
-The item descriptions were taken from Target, Fry's Electronics, Gamestop, and Best Buy.
-The design of the web page was inspired in part by Richard Gieg, at http://www.richgieg.com/musicshop, although the code is all my own.